mathan1079/MathanUpiLibrary/README.md

 ```

 ### In Your Working Activity
 In Android app, Create activity and implement basic payment integration step where you want to add.
-In demo app I have already created `SampleActivity.java`
+In demo app I have already created `MainActivity.java`

 #### Initializing `MatUpi` :
 See below code, these are parameters to start payment processing.